 11. Can I choose the school where I apply for an INR?

 Yes, placement is subject to availability at the school and a commitment to remain at the school for a defined period.
 INR applicants may indicate up to three schools in order of preference at which the Nominee can be considered.
 Waitlist placement will be considered for each school listed in turn.
 Nominees must be prepared to attend any of the schools indicated.
-Transfer is possible after a period of time, but it is applicable only if the family resides in the school zone.
+A transfer is possible after a period of time, but it is applicable only if the family resides in the school zone.
 Nominees must undertake to make their own travel arrangements if living outside the area covered by the school bus service.

 12. What kind of admissions interview/assessment do INR applicants need to go through?
 How will an overseas family be assessed?

-As all other applicants, the INR Nominees will go through the standard interview assessment procedures.
+Like all other applicants, the INR Nominees will go through the standard interview assessment procedures.
 Overseas families will be assessed when they are in Hong Kong.

 15. How much in total do I need pay if my child is finally enrolled to an ESF school via the INR process?

 After confirmation of a school place, INR applicants will have to pay the INR balance of HK$450,000, the admissions deposit and the non-refundable capital levy of HK$38,000 (for Year 1) and will be reduced, on a sliding scale, for students who join the system in later years.
-Please see HERE for details of the payments required.
+Please see here for details of the payments required.